Lipomas are benign tumours composed of mature adipocytes. They are the most common soft tissue tumour seen in approximately 2% of the population.

 Lipomas are typically well circumscribed ovoid masses with homogeneous imaging characteristics of fat.
 A thin capsule and very thin septations (<2 mm) are often seen.
 Presence of a non-fatty soft tissue component, thick or nodular septae or evidence of invasion are suggestive of malignant transformation, although blood vessels, muscle fibres, fibrous septae and fat necrosis can be seen in lipomas1.

 Lipomas may be appreciated as a region of low density exerting mass effect.
 Calcification may be present in up to 11% of cases 5.

-Appearances on CT are characteristic demonstrating low density (typically approximately -65 to -120 HU) 3-5.
+Appearances on CT are characteristic, demonstrating low attenuation (typically approximately -65 to -120 HU) 3-5.

-MRI is the preferred modality of choice, not only to confirm the diagnosis, which is usually strongly suggested by ultrasound and CT, but also to better assess for atypical features suggesting liposarcoma.
-Additionally, MRI is better able to demonstrate local anatomy.
+MRI is the modality of choice for imaging lipomas, not only to confirm the diagnosis, which is usually strongly suggested by ultrasound and CT, but also to better assess for atypical features suggesting liposarcoma.
+Additionally, MRI is better able to demonstrate the surrounding anatomy.

-As expected lipomas follow subcutaneous fat on all sequences:
+As expected, lipomas follow subcutaneous fat signal on all sequences: